 C36.
 Lines 298-307.
 Comparison with Baird et al. analysis.
 The authors do not explain why focusing on the Baird et al. ‘s alpha is sufficient/ relevant /important to justify a similarity.
 What does this alpha value concretely represent ( too shortly explained in M&M)?
 Could the authors use the apha value of Baird et al. in this very study?
 This is too obscure to be validated by the reader without more arguments.
 See more comments on table 1.

-All occurrences of “Alpha” in our text are now explained verbatim with “hybridization effect”, we still use the shorthand in tables.
+All occurrences of “Alpha” in our text are now replaced with “hybridization effect”, we still use the shorthand (alpha) in tables.
 We added more explanation at the first occurence: “Alpha represent the hybridization effect, or deviation from additivity between the two parental genomes. “ (lines 234-235 new)

 C37.
 Lines 325-327.
 Unclear. “ House mouse hybrids are late generation in the European HMHZ (Macholán et al., 2007)” What do the author mean and want to argue with this ambigus sentence?
 Is the reference the good one?
 Why does it imply the following assertion of the authors: hybrids “should not be considered in categories, but rather on a continuous scale when analyzing parasite infections or any other trait (Baird et al., 2012)? “ The fact is undoubtedly that the HZ is a present and dynamic process of melting and indeed each mouse is a single genetic mixture, as it is more clearly expressed in the sentence 330-331.

-We developed for clarity on line 412-417 (new) as follow: “ ouse mouse hybrids in the European HMHZ are not first-generation crossings, but rather genetically complex “late generation” recombinants.
+We developed for clarity on line 412-417 (new) as follow: “house mouse hybrids in the European HMHZ are not first-generation crossings, but rather genetically complex “late generation” recombinants.
 This means that each of their genomes presents a complex admixture of both Mmm and Mmd ones (Macholán et al., 2007).
 There is no clear-cut between hybrids and parental individuals.
 Therefore, individuals in such systems should not be considered in categories, but rather on a continuous scale of “hybridicity” (a hybrid index) when analyzing parasite infections or any other trait (Baird et al., 2012).”
 This also explains our modelling approach.

 C38.
 Lines 331-332: “to de-confound the prevalence and intensity aspects of parasite load”.
 These two parasitological parameters are clearly un-confounded and expressed quite different aspects of the parasite distributions.
 I could understand what this sentence suggested for the authors when reading